kevinsudhan/God_Bless_U/README.md

 - Chat interface with the AI agent
 - Voice input using Whisper speech recognition
 - Text-to-speech output for spoken responses
+- Multilingual support for English, Hindi, and Tamil
+- Translation using AI4Bharat's IndicTrans2 models
+- Language-specific voice synthesis using Murf AI

 ## Technical Details